egnica/FileMaker-Get-request/README.md

 Here’s a simplified example of what a single record might look like in the response from FileMaker:

 **Explanation of Key Components in returned object:**

 - fieldData:
   What it is: fieldData is an object that contains the actual data fields from the record as defined in the layout.
   Contents: Inside fieldData, each key corresponds to a field name in the layout, and the value is the data stored in that field for the particular record.
   Use Case: You access the values of fields (like col_1, col_2, etc.) directly from this fieldData object.

 - portalData:
   What it is: portalData contains related records (from portals) if your layout includes related tables.
   Contents: Each portal has its own structure, and portalData contains the records from these related tables.

 - modId:
   What it is: This is a modification ID that increments every time the record is modified.
 It helps in tracking changes.

 - recordId:
   What it is: A unique identifier for the record within the database.
 It’s often used to perform updates or deletes on the specific record.

+### New find: Object.entries --

+Object.entries(item.fieldData): This method returns an array of a given object's key-value pairs as arrays.
+So, each field name and its value are accessible as fieldName and value.